 The evaluation of the fidelity of implementation at the Tier 1 level in MO SW-PBS schools was multi-faceted.
 Schools shared artifacts as evidence of implementation fidelity (e.g., team meeting minutes, Office Discipline Referral reporting, and participation in standardized surveys) with regional consultants.
-Ongoing progress monitoring of fidelity was done through schools annually taking the Effective Behavior Support Self-Assessment Survey (EBS/SAS) (Sugai, Horner & Todd, 2003).
-For schools newly implementing with students an onsite evaluation was completed by external personnel using the School-wide Evaluation Tool (SET) (Sugai, Lewis-Palmer, Todd, & Horner, 2005).
+An annual SAS (Sugai, Horner & Todd, 2003) provided schools with ongoing progress monitoring of implementation fidelity.
+For schools newly implementing with students, an onsite evaluation was completed by external personnel using the School-wide Evaluation Tool (SET) (Sugai, Lewis-Palmer, Todd, & Horner, 2005).
 For more veteran Tier 1 schools the self-reporting Benchmarks of Quality (BoQ) (Kincaid, Childs, & George, 2005) was utilized.

-For evaluation of the fidelity of implementation at the Tier 2 and Tier 3 levels, schools utilized the Benchmark of Advanced Tiers (BAT) (Anderson, Childs, Kincaid, Horner, George, Todd Sampson, & Spaulding, 2010) in addition to ongoing monitoring and evaluation of all tiers.
+For evaluation of the fidelity of implementation at the Tier 2 and Tier 3 levels, schools utilized the BAT (Anderson, Childs, Kincaid, Horner, George, Todd, Sampson & Spaulding, 2010) in addition to ongoing monitoring and evaluation of all tiers.